barakb/barakb.github.com/docs/resume.md

 * Part of the management team.
 * Create culture of learning and continuous improvement.
 * Teach new technologies.
-* Push peoples out of their comfort zone, teach them to try new things.
+* Push people out of their comfort zone, teach them to try new things.
 * Build with the teams continues delivery system, deliver every week a setup up to the release criteria.
 * Teach and implement ​[Planning and Estimation](https://www.amazon.com/exec/obidos/ASIN/0131479415/mountaingoats-20)​ by the R&D as a tool for the management team.